Hiro420/Dumpcs2Protobuf/README.md

 # Dumpcs2Protobuf
 some shit i tried to make to extract the obfuscated protobuf messages from dump.cs file (needs to set manually the repetitive string that comes after the class name)

-# DOESNT WORK ON 3.6
+# DOESNT WORK ON 3.6 AND PRETTY MUCH DEAD AND ABANDONED PROJECT, REVIVE IF YOU WANT

 # SUPPORTS SR